browsermedia/browsercms/doc/features/simple_form_refactor.md

 Here are some examples showing how to use the CMS specific inputs.

 ```
-<%= f.input :name, as: :cms_text_field, default: "Some Value" %>
+<%= f.input :name %>
 ```

-Generates the 'name' field, and a :path input if the content block is addressable.
-Can supply a default value that will be used when creating a new record.
+Generates the 'name' field as a text field.

 ```
 <%= f.input :expires_on, as: :date_picker %>